-- 7.2.1 The following students have to register for Theory and Laboratory courses in the Summer/Winter track only if he/she: - Was not permitted to attend the End Semester Examination (ESE) due to lack of attendance, (vide clauses of Section 8) in the regular semester - Has lack of attendance /failed in the course registered for, during previous Summer/Winter track - The students can register for a maximum of 5 theory courses (or) a combination of theory and lab courses (maximum lab courses shall be 3) in the Summer track - The students can register for a maximum of 3 theory courses (or) a combination of theory and lab courses (maximum lab courses shall be 2) in the Winter track - For final year students, under special circumstances DEC committee will consider requests for registration of additional courses over the above the registration limits - 7.2.2 For all the courses registered for in the Summer/Winter track, students should pay the prescribed fee, in addition to the regular annual fee.
+- 7.2.1 The following students have to register for Theory and Laboratory courses in the Summer/Winter track only if he/she: - Was not permitted to attend the End Semester Examination (ESE) due to lack of attendance, (vide clauses of Section 8) in the regular semester - Has lack of attendance /failed in the course registered for, during previous Summer/Winter track

+7.2.2 However, the following students may also opt to take courses in the summer/winter track if he/she:

+- Has arrears in the regular semester, and opts to re-earn his/her Continuous assessment Marks (CAM) - Wishes to take courses (without pre-requisites) offered in the 3rd and 4th semester.
+Such courses can be registered for, after the 2nd semester when offered in the Summer/Winter track - Departments shall list courses to be conducted during the summer/winter tracks, based on number of students having arrear in a particular course.
+Courses in which more students have arrear shall be offered preferentially. - Students can register for a maximum of 3 courses (either theory courses or a combination of theory and lab courses.
+But the maximum number of lab courses may not exceed 2) in the summer track. - The students can register for a maximum of 2 courses (either theory courses or a combination of theory and lab courses.
+But the maximum number of lab courses may not exceed 1) in the winter track - For final year students, under special circumstances DEC committee will consider requests for registration of additional courses over the above the registration limits - For all the courses registered for in the Summer/Winter track, students should pay the prescribed fee, in addition to the regular annual fee.